iafisher/polyglot-server/README.md

 ### The chat server
 The chat server must respond to requests as described in the protocol specification.
 It must listen on port 8888.
 It must maintain an SQLite3 database of user credentials and unread messages.
+The schema of the database is defined by `test-scripts/createdb.py`.
 It must log every message it receives and every response it returns.
 It must be concurrent.
 It must include a test suite.